ForMyFreedom/RockPaperScissorDiscord/README.md

 The Deck of a Card Master contains the following data:
   * The Cards you have (The Limit of cards you can possess is 30 cards)
   * The amount of Money (You start the game with 50 ℳ ).
-  * Two Blank Duel Decks that referes the Cards you what to use in a Duel
+  * Two Blank Duel Decks that referes the Cards you want to use in a Duel

 ---